adrian-05/I2C-Array-library/README.md

 # Arduino-I2C-Array-Libery
-It's a libery for an Arduino which can send and recieve Arrays via the I2C bus from an Arduino
+It's a libery for an Arduino which helps you to send and recieve Arrays via the I2C bus from an Arduino